 When you have specific business improvement goals as part of your Business Plan and strategies, it is easier to identify where you should focus on kaizen activities.
-But even if this does not exist, you can still align your kaizen to your business goals.
+But even if you don’t, you can still align your kaizen to your business goals.
 Let’s take a look at how you would do it under each scenario.

 When the business plan does not include the improvement plan, you can still align kaizen with it.
-Your team is dealing with problems that impact productivity, quality, cost, and delivery.
+Under this scenario, your team is dealing with problems without a map to guide their actions with the business goals.
+Their actions impact productivity, quality, cost, and delivery.
 Daily kaizen, and events, can help to overcome those challenges by improving the process and solving operational problems.
-You can start doing daily kaizen at any time to start tackling their pain points, but some recurrent issues with high impact in the business deserve a kaizen event.
+With daily kaizen, your team will tackle many pain points.
+However, some recurrent issues with high impact in the business deserve a kaizen event.

-As always, you need to understand the problems first.
-Talk with the team, key players, customers, and learn about their pain points, challenges, and needs.
-A brainstorming session with the team would be a good start to generate ideas for possible kaizen events.
-The next step is to validate those ideas, to see if they align with the objectives or drive the business KPI’s.
-With a refined list of kaizens, the next step is to prioritize based on the effort vs. impact or benefits level.
+Before planning your events, understand the problems first.
+Engage your team in talking to key players and customers to learn about their pain points and needs.
+The same group can generate ideas for possible kaizen events.
+After this, validate those ideas to see if they align with the objectives or drive business KPI’s.
+With a refined list of kaizens, the next step is to prioritize.
+Do this based on the effort vs. impact or benefits level.
 After this, you are ready to start planning kaizen.

 The critical part of both processes is to align kaizen with the business objectives.
 Maybe, it is easier to start with the target followed by the strategy, plan, and kaizen.
 But creating a pool of event ideas followed by validation and alignment with the objectives is efficient as well.
 The critical part of each scenario or method is to choose and target the right KPI’s.
 Your KPI’s should measure customer satisfaction, quality, delivery, and cost.
 Let’s keep improving!